hujhax/austin-improv-wiki/Sunny Sweeney.md

 In 2013, she signed a new record deal with Thirty Tigers Records, and is currently working on her third album.

 She is married to a police officer and currently lives in Austin.

+Here is a link to her website: http://www.sunnysweeney.com/.
+Follow her on Twitter: @GettinSweenered.